Friduric/ray-tracer/README.md

 A Monte Carlo ray tracer implementation using photon mapping.

 Currently supports:
-- Intransparent material using Oren-Nayar and Lambertian BRDFs.
+- Intransparent materials using Oren-Nayar and Lambertian BRDFs.
 - Photon mapping to increase performance and approximate indirect lighting.

 ## Sample images